aquib97/Bone-Market-Segmentation/README.md

 # Bone-Market-Segmentation
 This is a project report fulfilled as an intern at FeynnLabs.

-Contributors:
+# Contributors:

-@Aquib Farhaan Hussain
+Aquib Farhaan Hussain

-@Ankur Bhattercharjee
+Ankur Bhattercharjee